purplesandbox/TomeRaider/README.md

 In `config.py` make sure to add your database password and user name

-3 - Create .env file and generate your own API keys:
+3 - Create `.env` file and generate your own API keys:
-- create .env file in the project folder and paste the following into the .env file:<br />
+- create .env file in the project folder and paste the following into the `.env` file:<br />
         `X-RapidAPI-Key=`<br />
         `X-RapidAPI-Host=book-finder1.p.rapidapi.com`<br />

-- go to the https://rapidapi.com/dfskGT/api/book-finder1/ - signup and login so that `X-RapidAPI-Key` can be generated, copy the key and paste it in the .env file like this: `X-RapidAPI-Key=XXXXXXXXXXXXXXXXXX`
+- go to the https://rapidapi.com/dfskGT/api/book-finder1/ - signup and login so that `X-RapidAPI-Key` can be generated (you can find it under Header Parameters), copy the key and paste it in the .env file like this: `X-RapidAPI-Key=XXXXXXXXXXXXXXXXXX`

 4 - Run programme